 The ear has three main sections: the outer ear, middle ear and inner ear.

 Anatomy of Ear

-- Pinna is the outermost part, has very fine hairs and glands that secrete wax and protect foreign organisms and dust from entering
+- Pinna is the outermost part, has very fine hairs and glands.
+The glands secrete wax.
+It protects foreign organisms and dust from entering

 - External auditory canal or meatus is connected to pinna at the outer side and extends till tympanic membrane or eardrum.
 They also have wax glands

 - Tympanic membrane or eardrum is made up of connective tissue.
 Skin covers the outer portion and from inside, it is covered by mucous membrane.

 Pinna receives the sound in the form of vibration.
 The sound waves reach and vibrate the eardrum through the external auditory canal.